 Taste: Malty with more of the baking spices from the nose.
 Digestive biscuits.
 Vanilla pods.
 Black pepper.
 Honey and a little oak.
 The finish is of a good length with smoke and prickly spice.

-Value for Money: Kudos to Adelphi for launching their Ardnamurchan brand at a sensible price when so many other new distilleries consider their product a premium item from the word go.
+Thoughts: Kudos to Adelphi for launching their Ardnamurchan brand at a sensible price when so many other new distilleries consider their product a premium item from the word go.
 The very fact that they waited a little longer than most to release their first single malt also suggests that they were determined to get it right and the evidence of this sample would indicate that they have done exactly that.

 Rather than releasing a young spirit that blinks in the light as it takes its first tentative steps, Adelphi have produced a well-rounded, well made malt that feels a lot like the finished article.
 In fact I’m struggling to think of another debut that delivered quite as well as this first Ardnamurchan.
 It has a maturity beyond its years, not in the wood-swamped way you sometimes get, but in the quality of the spirit itself and the nuanced way the casks have been combined.
 Each sip reveals something a little different and the flavour lingers on the palate in a manner no spirit of this age has any real right to do.
 Excellent stuff.
-The Highlands have a new star and I cannot wait to see how this brand develops from here.
+The Highlands has a new star and I cannot wait to see how this brand develops from here.

 For more on Adelphi or Ardnamurchan visit here.